Bachelor of Science in Nursing

 The baccalaureate program at the University of Utah is designed to reflect the mission and philosophy of the University and the vision, mission, goals, and expected outcomes of the College of Nursing.
 The College of Nursing offers three tracks to complete a baccalaureate degree in nursing:

 - Accelerated BS in Nursing with spring and fall semester starts (for students who don't have a nursing license)

 - Post-Licensure BS or RN to BS program (for Associates degree prepared nurses)

 - Nursing Early Assurance Program (for high school seniors and Freshman with fewer than 30 credit hours)

 Graduates of the baccalaureate program will achieve the following:

-The courses at the baccalaureate level, both for pre-licensure and RN-BS students, focus on the competencies and skills professional nurse will need in the 21st century.
+The courses at the baccalaureate level, for both Accelerated and Post-Licensure students, focus on the competencies and skills professional nurses will need in the 21st century.